Hiking Trails

 Woodstock, VT is a walker's paradise.
 Woodstock has an extensive network of over 30 miles of trails that connects the National Park to other public lands and the village of Woodstock.
 The trails can take you from the historic center of Woodstock, across meadows and woodlands, through the National Park and up to scenic vistas overlooking valleys, villages, and rural countryside.

 In 2004, a coalition of local, state and federal organizations and agencies came together to enhance the awareness, preservation and ultimately use of the network of trails in Woodstock.
-One of the outcomes of the partnership is a unified Walk Woodstock map that includes the National Park carriage roads and trails as well trails managed by the Billings Park Commission (Town of Woodstock) and Faulkner Trust on Mount Tom and Mount Peg, and the Vermont Land Trust trails at the King Farm.
+One of the outcomes of the partnership is a unified Walk Woodstock map that includes the National Park carriage roads and trails as well trails managed by the Billings Park Commission and Faulkner Trust on Mount Tom and Mount Peg, and the Vermont Land Trust trails at the King Farm.

 Appalachian National Scenic Trail